- Evening primrose oil

-Red dots and large bruises on a newborn: The mother used raspberry leaf tea and evening primrose oil vaginally and orally 1 week before childbirth.
+Red dots and large bruises on a newborn: The mother used raspberry leaf tea and evening primrose oil 1 week before childbirth.

 Lipoid pneumonia: In a 50-year-old woman following chronic use of evening primrose oil, caused by breathing in fat particles from this supplement into the lungs.

 Derived from the plant Oenothera biennis, evening primrose oil is used for rheumatoid arthritis, premenstrual syndrome, eczema, fatigue, diabetic neuropathy, and mastalgia.
 The mucilaginous stem and leaf juices have been used as a poultice to treat minor bruises and wounds, and to soothe skin inflammation (25).
 Evening primrose oil is thought to improve skin moisture and to reduce transepidermal water loss (26).
 It is also among the popular natural products used for menopausal symptoms (27) (28).